ravikiranp04/Adobe_1b/README.md

 ## Objective

-The goal of this project is to extract the **most relevant sections** from a collection of PDFs to assist a persona in fulfilling a specific **job-to-be-done** (e.g., “Plan a 4-day trip for a group of 10 college friends” for person "Travel Planner").
+The goal of this project is to extract the **most relevant sections** from a collection of PDFs to assist a persona in fulfilling a specific **job-to-be-done** (e.g., “Plan a 4-day trip for a group of 10 college friends” for persona "Travel Planner").
 The final output is a structured JSON file containing:
 - The top-ranked sections across documents
 - Their titles and locations
 - A refined summary from each section using extractive summarization